Table of Contents

 Amristar travel guide

 There’s no denying that Amritsar is crazy and hectic.
 I guess it all depends where you’re at in your India journey.
-For me, fresh off the plane and about to embark on my solo female travels in India, I couldn’t help but feel overwhelmed.
+For me, fresh off the plane and about to embark on my solo travels in India, I couldn’t help but feel overwhelmed.
 But if you’ve been

 Located in the state of Punjab, Amritsar has a mere 2.5 million people: a small city by Indian standards!
 It felt like all of them were swerving around me in tuk-tuks, looking intently and asking for selfies.